TurnipGuy30/English-2022/docs/_posts/2022-09-12-Where Is The Love.md

 <br><br>

 This song asks the rhetorical question <q>where is the love?</q> to express frustration at the lack of compassion in the world and depicts some of the world's problems, such as poverty, racism, and war.
+This question is repeated throughout the song, and the chorus is a call for people to come together and show love to one another.
+The song also uses a metaphor of a <q>broken mirror</q> to refer to the world, which suggests that the world needs to be fixed.

 <br><hr><br>

-WIP
+The song's main message of finding <q>the love</q> is shown throughout the lyrics, which are accompanied by a music video which shows the message of the song with the aid of images.
+The video shows images of poverty, racism, and war, then later images of people coming together and showing love to one another, which is the message of the song.

+<br><br>

+The song's message is also shown through the its structure.
+Its three verses are each sung by a different singer, which gives the listener the impression that the message is universal.
+The chorus is sung by all three singers, as the message is important and should be heard by everyone.
+In the verses, the singers will often string together many rhyming lines, which gives the song a rap-like, rhythmic feel.
+This rhyme pattern makes the song's arguments feel more powerful, as if the arguments used are well-structured and thought out.

+There are a number of specific issues mentioned in the song such as gangs, bombings, and financial greed.
+It tells of people being killed by selfishness and lack of compassion, and these acts are collectively referred to as a "demonstration [of] madness."

+<br><hr><br>

+The song <cite>Where Is The Love?</cite> is a song that expresses frustration at the lack of compassion in the world and depicts some of the world's major problems.
+The song's main message of finding <q>the love</q> is aided through the use of a music video.
+Overall, this song effectively and persuasively expresses that the world needs change, and that people need to come together and show love to one another.

 </div>